SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [ ] Coding-tree, coding-unit, prediction-unit, and transform-unit traversal across all permitted sizes and partition modes.
 - [ ] Intra prediction for every luma and chroma mode, including strong intra smoothing and constrained prediction rules.
   - [x] Implement and verify the allocation-free SIMD-first predictor primitive for all 35 modes, 4/8/16/32 blocks, and 8/10/12-bit samples.
+  - [x] Implement reconstructed-plane reference collection, substitution, asymmetric chroma-unit handling, and reference-filter selection from caller-owned availability and scratch spans.
-  - [ ] Build reference availability from reconstructed-plane and coding state, and connect the predictor to transform-unit traversal.
+  - [ ] Build each availability flag from reconstructed-plane and coding state, and connect the predictor to transform-unit traversal.
 - [ ] Scaling lists, inverse quantization, transform skip, every required inverse transform, range-extension precision, and lossless reconstruction.
 - [ ] Deblocking and sample-adaptive offset for every signaled luma/chroma and bit-depth path.
 - [ ] Tiles, wavefront entry points, dependent slices, and all other parallelization syntax permitted by the exposed still-image profiles.